Fly-Mix/flr-core/CLD/README.md

       /// This `R.text` struct is generated, and contains static references to static text asset resources. static const text = _R_Text();

-      /// This `R.fontFamily` struct is generated, and contains static references to static font resources. static const fontFamily = _R_FontFamily();
+      /// This `R.fontFamily` struct is generated, and contains static references to static font asset resources. static const fontFamily = _R_FontFamily();
     }
     ```